polydawn/repeatr/ROADMAP.md

 Roadmap
 =======

-- [x] distributing a formula should be distributing a permanent, consistent, reproducible thing.
+- [x] a formula should give us the language to name and distribute a permanent, consistent, reproducible process.

 "Software that works should continue to work" is repeatr's raison d'être.